 Do you usually pay for personal travel insurance?
 How much do you spend on it?

 But the best part of it for me is the Priority pass = Access to VIP Lounge about everywhere in the world.

 Priority Pass: Airport Lounge Access Worldwide

 One of the reasons I took the card (well, the main reason) was this Priority Pass which part of the Amex Platinum membership.
-Priority pass is the “world’s largest independent airport lounge access programme”.
+Priority Pass is the “world’s largest independent airport lounge access program”.

 Do you like fancy hotels stay?

 I personally don’t and don’t use that perk.
-But you get some high tier membership, Hilton, Marriot Bonvoy™, Meliá Hotels International, Radisson Hotel Group… upgrade and little perks.
+But you get some high tier membership, Hilton, Marriott Bonvoy™, Meliá Hotels International, Radisson Hotel Group… upgrade and little perks.